 - each element on a slide should have a function – supporting the idea of the slide.
 Don’t add graphics only for decorative purposes.
 That includes also using colors or pictures.

 Use Power of Visual Communication

 Replace text information with more visual form.
 Here are visuals you can use on slides:

-- Diagrams – expressing structure, hierarchy, or relationships.
+- Relationship diagrams – expressing structure, hierarchy, or relationships.
 Diagrams can be created from simple shapes (rectangles and arrows).
 In PowerPoint you can use a tool called SmartArt, which creates dynamic diagrams, based on bullet-point text information.

 - Flow charts – when you are presenting a specific process, or sequence of events.
 Again SmartArt tool from PowerPoint offers several types of flow charts.

 - Visual metaphor graphics – enriching your information with related metaphor improves understanding.
 Some ideas: puzzle graphics when you speak about solutions, iceberg picture nicely expresses visible and hidden layers or chess illustration for strategy topic